Borders Exploration Group is best known for its International Expeditions and aims to organise one (approximately) every two years.

 A Typical International Expedition Timetable

-there will be a substantial number of Leader meetings to ensure all the plans are going well.
-Leaders and Venturers will also be carrying out their fund personal raising events as well as group fund rasing.
+The table below shows a fairly typical timetable for planning an expedition.
+Along with this, there will be a substantial number of leader meetings to ensure all the plans are going well.
+Leaders and venturers will also be carrying out their personal fundraising events, as well as group fundraising.
 In simple terms, an International Expedition is almost a two year commitment which is a very busy time for everyone involved.

 |Destination Research & Proposals||Done|